 At VMware, our student interns are empowered with the resources and tools to thrive while innovating what’s next for themselves and the information technology community.
 Connect with Mariela Kasovska, 2014 Technical University of Sofia graduate and MTS intern at VMware Bulgaria, and learn how her own inner drive to solve tough technological constraints combined with the encouragement of others inspires her to pursue her dream job.

 Office Location: Sofia, Bulgaria

-You’re currently wrapping up a three-month R&D internship project here at VMware.
-Can you tell us a little bit about the project and what it was like collaborating with the team in Sofia?
+You’re currently interning as a Member of Technical Staff here at VMware.
+Can you tell us a little bit about the project you’re working on and what it has been like collaborating with the R&D team in Sofia?

-What advice would you share with students looking to obtain an internship at VMware?
+What advice would you share with students looking to pursue a career in information technology?

 Learn more about the workplace culture at VMware, see pics of our offices, talk to recruiters, and get real time job openings by following us on our social pages: